Kitengesa Community Library: History

 Starting in April 1999 with a box of books and 13 students, the Kitengesa Community Library has evolved into an innovative learning center serving 250 students and their extended families.
 It was started by Emmanuel Mawanda and Dr. Kate Parry.
-Mawanda is library director and headmaster of Kitengesa Comprehensive Secondary School.
-Parry divides her time between New York City where she is professor of English at Hunter College and Uganda where she has lived for many years.
+Mawanda is the library director and headmaster of Kitengesa Comprehensive Secondary School.
+Parry divides her time between New York City, where she is a professor of English at Hunter College, and Uganda, where she has lived for many years.

 Library vision

 It is a gathering place for knowledge enrichment for the local community and serves as a window to the world via Internet technologies.
-Reading readiness and reading skills are offered as supplemental to primary and secondary schools as well as literacy programs for adults.
+Reading readiness and reading skills are offered as supplements to primary and secondary schools, as well as literacy programs for adults.

-Since the late 1980s Uganda has rebounded from the abyss of civil war and economic catastrophe to become relatively peaceful, stable and prosperous.
+Since the late 1980s, Uganda has rebounded from the abyss of civil war and economic catastrophe to become relatively peaceful, stable, and prosperous.
 The people of Kitengesa will contribute to Uganda's future and Africa's imprint on the rest of the world.